 Mandatory bids are an important mechanism allowing shareholders to exit after a change in control of a listed company.
-They must be addressed to all the holders of shares, subscription rights and convertible debentures, and must be launched at an equitable price, according to the rules established by law, including the premium that the offeror has paid to the sellers of the controlling stake.
+They must be addressed to all the holders of shares and other securities that grant the right to subscribe or acquire shares, and must be launched at an equitable price, according to the rules established by law, including the premium that the offeror has paid to the sellers of the controlling stake.